FreeCAD/FreeCAD/src/Mod/CAM/Path/Tool/assets/README.md

 import asyncio
 import pathlib
-from typing import Any, Dict, List, Type from Path.Tool.assets import AssetManager, AssetAdapter, VersionedLocalStore, Uri
+from typing import Any, Dict, List, Type from Path.Tool.assets import AssetManager, AssetAdapter, VersionedLocalStore, AssetUri

 # Define a simple Material class for the example
 class Material: